Ottawa Human Rights, Labour, Employment & Administrative Law Lawyer

 Prior to joining Champ & Associates, Bijon articled and practiced with a prominent union-side labour firm in Ottawa for seven years, where he acted on behalf of public and private sector unions and employees, with an emphasis on the federal public service.

-A record collector and aficionado of obscure and esoteric music, Bijon is also actively involved in community radio through CKCU, where he hosts a bi-weekly music programme and serves as Chair of CKCU’s Board of Directors.
+A record collector and aficionado of esoteric music, Bijon is also actively involved in community radio through CKCU, where he hosts a bi-weekly music programme and served for several years as Chair of CKCU’s Board of Directors.